symphony-youri/symphony-bdk-bot-sdk-java/README.md

 This SDK is managing all bot interactions from handling bot commands to receiving notifications from external systems and push them as symphony messages.

+> :warning: **This repository is deprecated**: Repository has been moved into [symphony-api-client-java](https://github.com/SymphonyPlatformSolutions/symphony-api-client-java)

 ## Summary